 1. While shopping online, make sure the site you are on starts with "https".
 The "S" implies that the site is secure, which entails that you could safely enter your personal information without having to worry about identity theft.
 When a site lacks the "S" in it, you might like to avoid using it.

-5. Get familiar with the shipping facts of an online retailer.
-Their shipping policy should be outlined in a separate section to describe the average time you should get your items, geographic restrictions, shipping choices, possible shipping insurance, and what their shipping and handling fees are.
-Use all this information to decide if these costs and options fit well for you, your budget, and your area before you place an order.
+2. Get familiar with the shipping facts of an online retailer.
+Their shipping policy should be outlined in a separate section to describe the average time you should get your items, geographic restrictions, shipping choices, possible shipping insurance, and what their handling and shipping fees are.
+Use all of this information to determine if these costs and options fit well to suit your needs, your budget, and your area prior to placing an order.

 3. In the event you shop frequently at a certain website or online store, it could be worth it to sign up for their email updates which usually have promotions and sales.
 This can translate into savings for you as you may get a discount in the item or even free shipping, which may add up to bigger savings if you buy from the site often.

 4. When getting things shipped to your home that you bought online, know your consumer rights regarding time tables and condition of products.
 You have a right to receive items according to the terms stated whenever you ordered them and reasonable expectations of goods being undamaged.
 Consult with the BBB for exact specifics and get what's coming to you fairly!

 5. Before shopping from a store that is new to you, discover what the store's reputation is similar to.
 You can usually do a web-based search and discover what others think of the business.
 It is best to accomplish this so you may not find out the difficult way and lose your hard earned money.